Do you want to know how to advance your career?

 If you’re going to get on social media like I totally am, use it to your advantage.
 The like button or the double tap is the easiest way to give your head nod of approval to something online, but it does absolutely nothing to build connections with other people.
 So get to commenting.

-You can go it along to achieve your career goals, but the more efficient way to do it is to build connections with other people.
+You can go it alone to achieve your career goals, but the more efficient way to do it is to build connections with other people.
 Social media based example.
 Are you hoping to build a photography business?
 Follow other photographers on Instagram and comment on their posts.
 They will appreciate the engagement, you get to start building a connection because you are sharing your thoughts and experience.
 That connection could lead to a collaboration, or answers to your questions from someone who has walked this path before.

 Maybe LinkedIn, or Facebook, or Twitter is the better platform for your particular career goals, but you get the idea!
 Take the extra minute and talk instead of tap.